 Past experience with SKS fenders suggests that these should be very durable and long lasting, too.
 Actual weight for the set is 371g.

 Bikelangelo custom headset caps

-Currently, Bikelangelo offers 43 different stock designs and custom orders require a 25-piece minimum – well within reason for shops, teams, clubs, and event organisers.
-All headset caps are made of 6061 aluminium and sized for 1 1/8in steerer tubes only.
+Currently, Bikelangelo offers 43 different stock designs and custom orders require a 25-piece minimum – well within reason for shops, teams, clubs, and event organizers.
+All headset caps are made of 6061 aluminum and sized for 1 1/8in steerer tubes only.
 A black-finished stainless steel bolt is also included.

 $15 / £TBC / €TBC / AU$TBC

 The Avion Pro Disc is the first carbon road wheelset from Stan’s NoTubes, featuring a 41mm-deep and 28mm-wide aero rim profile, a healthy 22.3mm internal width (intended for 25 to 40mm-wide tires), and easy tubeless compatibility should you decide to go that route.
 According to NoTubes, the rims’ so-called ‘RiACT’ rim construction makes the Avion more comfortable than most other rims of similar dimensions, too.

 Those rims are connected with Sapim CX-Ray bladed stainless steel spokes to NoTubes’ new Neo Ultimate disc-compatible hubs, which feature much bigger axles and cartridges than the old 3.30 model for improved bearing longevity, improved sealing, interchangeable end caps for quick-release or thru-axle compatibility, and in the case of our top-end ‘Pro’ model, an ultra-fast five-degree engagement speed.